Friday, November 15, 2024

 The National Geographic explorer series

 For several years, he was the "Ethics" columnist for Esquire and then a book reviewer for Men's Journal.
-As such, he received dozens of free books in the mail every day and every visit meant coming home with free books selected from the piles in his front office.
+As such, he received dozens of free books in the mail every day and every visit meant coming home with free books selected from the piles of freebies in his front office.

 My father also edited a book of Thomas Jefferson's letters from the time he spent in Paris.
 I had just read David McCullough's biography of John Adams and dad and I spent an enjoyable few months debating who was the greater founding father.